The reef manta ray can be found in a variety of patterns.

 Additional Information

-• Has been observed jumping out of the water, mainly in spring and autumn.
+• Manta rays have been observed jumping out of the water, mainly in spring and autumn.
 This seems to be associated with mating displays, although it may also be social behavior or actions related to dislodging skin parasites.

-• “Manta” comes from the Latin mantum, meaning cloak or veil.
+• The name “manta” comes from the Latin mantum, meaning cloak or veil.

 • Fishing pressure and bycatch in drift and set nets are depleting local populations.